modiimedia/arri/README.md

 Arri is a code-first RPC framework.
 Type-safe clients get generated directly from your server code meaning you never need to manually write another client again.

+Go [here](/languages/ts/ts-server/README.md) to get started with a Typescript server.
+More server implementations to come.

 ## Table of Contents

 -   [Server Implementations](#server-implementations)